-The Board of Directors, upon recommendation of the Compensation Committee, is responsible for determining compensation of the directors.
-Directors, other than directors who are employed by the Company, received a fee for attendance at each meeting of the Board of Directors, together with related transportation and living expenses.
-During the 2011 fiscal year, outside directors received an annual retainer fee of \$12,000 payable in quarterly installments and fees per meeting as follows: Board, \$1,000; Audit Committee, \$750 and Compensation Committee, \$500.
+The Board, upon recommendation of the Compensation Committee, is responsible for determining compensation of the directors.
+Directors, other than directors who are employed by the Company, received a fee for attendance at each meeting of the Board, together with related transportation and living expenses.
+During the 2016 fiscal year, for the first and second quarters, outside directors received a quarterly retainer fee of \$3,000; the quarterly retainer fee was increased to \$3,750 commencing July 1, 2016; in addition, outside directors received fees per meeting as follows: Board, \$1,000; Audit Committee, \$750 and Compensation Committee, \$500.
 The maximum fees payable for attendance at Board and committee meetings occurring on the same day is \$1,500.
-These rates were established in 2005 based on the recommendations of Effective Pay Practices, a compensation consultant retained by the Compensation Committee.

-The following Director Compensation table provides information regarding the compensation paid or accrued by each director during the 2011 fiscal year.
+The following Director Compensation table provides information regarding the compensation paid or accrued by each director during the 2016 fiscal year.

 Name Total Fees Earned or Paid in Cash Option Awards All Other Compensation

-Matthew C. Baum \$ 16,500 \$ 16,500 N/A N/A

-Alfred J. Corso 19,000 19,000 N/A N/A
+Alfred J. Corso \$24,750 \$24,750 N/A N/A

 Robert H. Eder N/A N/A

-Harris N. Rosen 19,000 19,000 N/A N/A
+Harris N. Rosen \$24,750 \$24,750 N/A N/A

-Craig M. Scott 12,250 12,250 N/A N/A
+Steven G. Triedman \$24,250 \$24,250 N/A N/A

 Todd D. Turcotte N/A N/A